ShyykoSerhiy/rulez.js/README.md

 ````

 ###Scrolling rullers to a specific position
-Every ruller can be scrolled to a speciffig postion using
+Every ruller can be scrolled to a specific position by using
 ````js
 ruler.scrollTo(<left (top for vertical rulers) position in pixels>);
 /* example */